-Cylinders shall not be disposed of whilst they contain solvent since subsequent corrosion of the cylinder may cause the solvent to leak out.
-This may cause long term environmental problems.
-Providing the asbestos is contained until after it has been stored in a properly designed and licensed landfill site, it presents no pollution potential to any environmental medium, however long term liabilities associated with landfilling the cylinders need to be taken into account.
+Cylinders shall not be disposed of whilst they contain solvent since subsequent corrosion of the cylinder can cause the solvent to leak out.
+This can cause long term environmental problems.
+Provided that the asbestos is contained until after it has been stored in a suitably designed and licensed landfill site, it presents no pollution potential to any environmental medium.
+However long term liabilities associated with placing the cylinders in landfill need to be taken into account.

-4.2.2 Amendments
+4.2.2 Code of practice history

-The main amendments to the document are the inclusion of various alternative methods of treatment or disposal and updating of the document to reflect new legislative requirements.
-In some countries the disposal to landfill of the cylinder with the mass sealed, within the cylinder is not acceptable even with the solvent removed; this is due to the legal pressure to recover recyclable materials and to treat waste before it is landfilled.
+The document includes various alternative methods of treatment or disposal and reflects changing legislative requirements.
+These methods have been included to reflect the philosophy behind the Landfill Directive in Europe (Council Directive 1999/31/EC) [1].
+Landfill space is declining within the EU and so in some of the Countries in Asia.
+In some countries the disposal to landfill of the cylinder with the mass sealed within the cylinder is not acceptable even with the solvent removed.
+This is due to the legal pressure to recover recyclable materials and to treat waste before it is sent to landfill.
 In addition in some countries the waste remains the property of the producer even following correct disposal.

 This document also reflects advances in the techniques for the destruction of asbestos.
-Any method that recovers the cylinder by removing or destroying the mass must meet the criteria of the 'equivalence of safety' and all the environment, health and safety risks shall be adequately identified and controlled.
+Any method that recovers the cylinder by removing or destroying the mass shall meet the criteria of the 'equivalence of safety' and all the environment, health and safety risks shall be identified and controlled.